Hathor, the Egyptian Goddess of Love and Beauty

 History of the Egyptian goddess Hathor

-The worship of the goddess Hathor can be traced back to as early as pre-dynastic Egyptian times.
+The worship of the goddess Hathor, a prominent deity in Egyptian religion, can be traced back to as early as pre-dynastic Egyptian times, significantly influencing both the Old Kingdom and the Middle Kingdom.

 Before 3000 BC, the dwellers on the banks of the river Nile worshipped a deity that takes the form of a cow.
 Just like the qualities of a cow, they associated this deity with nourishment and motherhood.